alexbykoff/link/readme.md

 `type` - string, can be `"string"`, `"number"`, `"boolean"`, `"any"`, defaults to `"any"`

 - `cats.subscribe("catTrack", () => console.log("The number of cats has changed!"))`
-callback is invoked every time watchable value is changed
+callback is invoked every time watchable value is changed.
+ Callback must be wrapped into an anonymous function or declared as a function expression.
+ You can have as many subscriptions as you desire.
 - `cats.unsubscribe("catTrack")`
 removes named subscription
 - `cats.unsubscribe()`